EthenThinkful/poke-booklets/README.md

 # PokemonAPIject
-My first Pokemon app.
+My first Pokemon app (Just for fun!).
 Still developing ideas for it but mainly just working on this to work with the PokeAPI!

 This project uses: Vite, React, NPM, Draggable, react-zoom-pan-pinch, Tailwind CSS, & Axios.